nginxinc/nginx-openid-connect/README.md

 For more information on OpenID Connect and JWT validation with NGINX Plus, see [Authenticating Users to Existing Applications with OpenID Connect and NGINX Plus](https://www.nginx.com/blog/authenticating-users-existing-applications-openid-connect-nginx-plus/).

+### Access Tokens

+[Access tokens](https://openid.net/specs/openid-connect-core-1_0.html#AccessTokenDisclosure) are used in token-based authentication to allow OIDC client to access a protected resource on behalf of the user.
+NGINX Plus receives an access token after a user successfully authenticates and authorizes access, and then stores it in the key-value store.
+NGINX Plus can pass that token on the HTTP Authorization header as a [Bearer token](https://oauth.net/2/bearer-tokens/) for every request that is sent to the downstream application.

+> **Note:** NGINX Plus does not verify the validity of the access token on each request, as we do with the ID token, so we cannot know if the access token has already expired or not.
+So, if access token lifetime is less than the ID token lifetime, you have to use the `proxy_intercept_errors on` directive, which will intercept and redirect `401 Unauthorized` responses to NGINX in order to refresh the access token.

 ### Refresh Tokens

 If a [refresh token](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens) was received from the IdP then it is also stored in the key-value store.
 When validation of the ID Token fails (typically upon expiry) then NGINX Plus sends the refresh token to the IdP.
 If the user's session is still valid at the IdP then a new ID token is received, validated, and updated in the key-value store.
 The refresh process is seamless to the client.

 ### Logout

-Requests made to the `/logout` location invalidate both the ID token and refresh token by erasing them from the key-value store.
+Requests made to the `/logout` location invalidate both the ID token, access token and refresh token by erasing them from the key-value store.
 Therefore, subsequent requests to protected resources will be treated as a first-time request and send the client to the IdP for authentication.
 Note that the IdP may issue cookies such that an authenticated session still exists at the IdP.

 ### Multiple IdPs